bogas04/bogas04.github.io/src/blog/Effective Remote Communication.md

 ![Image comparing how synchronously processes stall the pipeline while asynchronous processes do not do so](/img/blog/asynchronous-vs-synchronous.png)

+- Make it easy for other person to reply quickly, for example:
+- - A yes/no question can be answered faster than an ambiguous monologue.
+- - Scheduling a meeting in advance (after checking their calendar) is better than asking "are you free?" and waiting for hours.
+- - Sharing relevant details/attachments is better than waiting for them to ask you for that.
+- Sharing a deadline in your ask gives other person time to organize their week plans better.
+- Expect delays in replies, that's the norm, not an exception.
+- Keep some extra chores at hand while you wait for a reply, so as to not stay blocked until you receive one.

 ## Clear Articulate Communication

 > Effective written communication becomes critical the more companies embrace remote work.
 With an aversion to "jumping on calls" at a whim, and a preference for asynchronous communication, most of remote-friendly company's communications are text-based, and so articulate and timely articulation becomes key.